Kingdom of Galicia and Lodomeria: First World War and Polish-Ukrainian conflict

+During the World War I, Galicia saw heavy fighting between the forces of Russia and the Central Powers.
+The Imperial Russian Army overran most of the region in 1914 after defeating the Austro-Hungarian Army in a chaotic frontier battle in the opening months of the war.
+They were, in turn, pushed out in the spring and summer of 1915 by a combined German and Austro-Hungarian offensive.
+The Russian administration, created during two different periods (1914-15 and 1916-1917), was called General Government of Galicia and Bukovina.

-In late 1918 Eastern Galicia became a part of the restored Republic of Poland, which absorbed the Lemko-Rusyn Republic.
+In late 1918, Eastern Galicia became a part of the restored Republic of Poland, which absorbed the Lemko-Rusyn Republic.
 The local Ukrainian population briefly declared the independence of Eastern Galicia as the West Ukrainian People's Republic.
-During the Polish-Soviet War the Soviets tried to establish the puppet-state of the Galician SSR in East Galicia, the government of which after a couple of months was liquidated.
+During the Polish-Soviet War, the Soviets tried to establish the puppet-state of the Galician SSR in East Galicia, the government of which, after a couple of months, was liquidated.

-The fate of Galicia was settled by the Peace of Riga on March 18, 1921, giving all of Galicia to the Second Polish Republic.
-Although never accepted as legitimate by some Ukrainians, it was internationally recognized with significant French support on May 15, 1923.
-The French support for Polish rule of ethnically mixed eastern Galicia and its oil resources in the Borysław-Drohobycz basin were rewarded by Warsaw allowing significant French investment to pour into the Galician oil industry.
+The fate of Galicia was settled by the Peace of Riga on 18 March 1921, giving all of Galicia to the Second Polish Republic.
+Although never accepted as legitimate by some Ukrainians, it was internationally recognized with significant French support on 15 May 1923.
+The French support for Polish rule of ethnically mixed eastern Galicia and its oil resources in the Borysław-Drohobycz basin was rewarded by Warsaw, allowing significant French investment to pour into the Galician oil industry.
 The Poles had convinced the French that since less than 25% of the ethnic Ukrainians were literate before the Great War, and Ukrainians were novices in governing themselves, only the Poles, not the Ukrainians, would be able to administer eastern Galicia and its precious oil assets.

 The Ukrainians of the former eastern Galicia and the neighbouring province of Volhynia made up about 12% of the population of the Second Polish Republic, and were its largest minority.
-As Polish government policies were unfriendly towards minorities, tensions between the Polish government and the Ukrainian population grew, eventually giving the rise to the militant underground Organization of Ukrainian Nationalists.
+As Polish government policies were unfriendly towards minorities, tensions between the Polish government and the Ukrainian population grew, eventually giving rise to the militant underground Organization of Ukrainian Nationalists.

 Administrative divisions

 The six Kreise and 19 Kreisdistrikte of Galicia and Lodomeria 1777–1782.

-Prior to the First Partition of Poland which established the kingdom, the region had been divided into Voivodeships (historically also 'palatinates').
+Prior to the First Partition of Poland, which established the kingdom, the region had been divided into Voivodeships (historically also "palatinates").
 Specifically, the area that became Galicia and Lodomeria comprised most of the Ruthenian (with the Land of Halicz), Bełz and Kraków Voivodeships and smaller parts of the Podolian, Lublin and Sandomierz Voivodeships.

-Soon after the partition the newly acquired Polish territories were organised into six Kreise (lit. 'circles').
-They were subdivided in November 1773 into 59 Kreisdistrikte ('circle districts'); this was reduced to 19 in 1777.
+Soon after the partition the newly acquired Polish territories were organised into six Kreise (lit. 'circles'), named after major centers (Belz, Halych, Lviv, Pilzno, Sambir, Wieliczka).
+They were subdivided in November 1773 into 59 Kreisdistrikte ("circle districts"); this was reduced to 19 in 1777.